hugodebes/VeloMax_DataBase_Management/README.md

 Implementation of a database for a bicycle company with a WPF application.

 VeloMax is an imaginary company that sells bicycles and spare parts for bicycles.
-Our goal was to create a new database to make the clients and sellings management system easier to use.
+Our goal was to create a new database to make the clients and selling management system easier to use.
 Using the WPF application you are able to manage the creation, deletion and modification of the bicycles, spare parts, clients, orders and suppliers.
 At any time you have access to the stock of bicycles and spare parts.

 <br/>

 ## Set up

-To create the database you'll first need to download the 3 csv files (**assemblages.csv, modele.csv,  programme.csv**).
+To create the database you'll first need to download the 3 CSV files (**assemblages.csv, modele.csv,  programme.csv**).
 These are the last tuples of the database.
 If you are using MySQL Workbench you have to put these files in the _Uploads_ folder of MySQL Workbench.
 At the following path : _MySQL/MySQL Server 8.0/Uploads_

 If you  don't know where your _MySQL_ folder is you can run this line on MySQL Workbench: